twilio/video-quickstart-ios/README.md

 You will also find additional examples that provide more advanced use cases of the Video SDK.
 The currently included examples are as follows:

+- [ARKit](ARKitExample) - Captures augmented reality content with `ARKit` and uses `SceneKit` to place objects in the virtual scene.
+The resulting rendering is previewed locally, and shared in a `TVIRoom` via a custom `TVIVideoCapturer` source.
+This app requires Xcode 9 & iOS 11.
 - [Screen Capturer](ScreenCapturerExample) - Shows how to use `TVIScreenCapturer` to capture the contents of a `UIView`, and how a custom `TVIVideoCapturer` can be implemented to do the same.
-- [Video CallKit](VideoCallKitQuickStart) - Shows how to use Twilio Video with the [CallKit framework](https://developer.apple.com/reference/callkit).
+- [Video CallKit](VideoCallKitQuickStart) - Shows how to use Twilio Video with the [CallKit](https://developer.apple.com/reference/callkit) framework.

 ## Setup an Access Token Server